 Gambling addiction is a serious disorder that requires professional care.
 People with gambling addiction may also be struggling with a co-occurring disorder such as bipolar disorder or depression, and a clinical assessment can aid in better understanding each individual case and identify how to help someone with a gambling addiction.

 Cognitive behavioural therapy (CBT) is a popular form of talk therapy often used to help people overcome a gambling addiction.
 CBT identifies the root causes of gambling, explores problematic patterns of thought and behaviour, and elicits ways in which to constructively address and shift these patterns.
-As part of this method, clients and therapists also discuss and practice alternative, healthy coping mechanisms for managing stress and dealing with challenging situations to improve resilience and lower the risk of relapse.
+As part of this method, clients and therapists also discuss and practise alternative, healthy coping mechanisms for managing stress and dealing with challenging situations to improve resilience and lower the risk of relapse.

 Group therapy also offers a unique and affirming experience to those recovering from gambling addiction.
 Surrounded by people with similar challenges and life experiences, participants benefit from informed support, knowledge, and advice from their peers and a skilled, compassionate facilitator.